mahi495/pmo_portfolio/README.md

 EMAIL_PASS       # Gmail App‑Password (16 chars)
 EMAIL_TO         # comma‑separated list
 ```
-If both keys are present, the script **tries OpenAI first** – on any error, it logs a warning and falls back to Hugging Face.
+If both keys are present, the script **tries OpenAI first** – on any error it logs a warning and falls back to Hugging Face.

 ---